shane-kercheval/sik-llm-eval/README.md

 In this framework, there are two fundamental concepts:

 - **Eval**: An Eval represents a single test scenario.
-Each Eval is associated with "checks" which evaluate the response of the LLM against the criteria specified in the check.
-Examples of checks include verifying if the response matches an exact value, contains specific content, includes code blocks, determining if those code blocks successfully run, and validating the variables/functions created by those code blocks.
-Users can also create and register custom checks.
+Each Eval defines an `input` to an LLM or agent, and "checks" which evaluate the response of the agent against the criteria specified in the check.
+Users can also create and custom checks.
-- **Candidate**: A Candidate encapsulates an underlying LLM, model parameters, and its corresponding client.
-The purpose of a Candidate is to provide a standard interface to pass input to models (or agents), and convert responses to a format that the framework expects.
+- **Candidate**: A Candidate is a lightweight wrapper around an LLM or agent that used to standardize the inputs and outputs of the agent with the inputs and outputs associated with the Eval.
+In other words, different models might expect inputs to be formatted in different ways (and might return responses formatted in different ways) and a Candidate is an adaptor for those models so that the Evals can be defined in one format, regardless of the various formats expected by various models.

 ### Examples